asluzh/PSTableauREST/docs/Set-TableauSiteSettingsExtension.md

 Accept wildcard characters: False
 ```

-### -UseDefaultSetting
+### -AllowSandboxed
 (Optional) True/false.
-If extensions are enabled on the server, the default settings allow extensions to run on a site,
+If extensions are enabled on the server, this setting allows to run sandboxed extensions by default,
-provided the extension is not specifically blocked on the server.
+unless an extension is not specifically blocked on the server.

 ```yaml
 Type: String